TsingZ0/FedKTL/README.md

 An example of our FedKTL for a 3-class classification task. (a) Rounded and slender rectangles denote models and representations, respectively; dash-dotted and solid borders denote updating and frozen components, respectively; the segmented circle represents the ETF classifier. (b) The feature transformer ($F$) contains two FC layers and one Batch Normalization (BN) layer. (c) An example of the domain alignment step with $K=2$ and $H=3$; one cluster represents one class.

-# Dataset
+# Dataset & Environments

 Due to the file size limitation, we only upload the statistics (`config.json`) of the Cifar10 dataset in the practical setting ($\beta=0.1$).
-Please refer to the popular repository [PFLlib](https://github.com/TsingZ0/PFLlib) to generate all the datasets and create the required python environment.
+Please refer to our popular repository [PFLlib](https://github.com/TsingZ0/PFLlib) and [HtFLlib](https://github.com/TsingZ0/HtFLlib) to generate all the [datasets](https://github.com/TsingZ0/PFLlib?tab=readme-ov-file#datasets-and-scenarios-updating) and create the required python [environment](https://github.com/TsingZ0/HtFLlib?tab=readme-ov-file#environments).

 # System